sudeepjhs/Frontend-Challenge-LTY-Dashboard/README.md

 ## Introduction:
 This repository serves as a submission for the Frontend Challenge provided by [Tublian](https://github.com/Tublian), showcasing the skills of the developer.
 The project is built using modern technologies and tools.

+## Dark Mode Support
+This project incorporates built-in support for dark mode, making it accessible and comfortable for users who prefer darker color schemes.
+Dark mode not only provides a visually appealing alternative to the traditional light interface but also helps in reducing eye strain during night-time use.

+### Enabling Dark Mode
+To switch between light and dark themes:
+1. Navigate to the dashboard's navbar.
+2. Click on the user icon to open the user settings dropdown.
+3. Select the "Change Theme" button.
+This will toggle between light and dark mode settings.

+The `next-themes` plugin is utilized to seamlessly manage theme switching, ensuring that your preference is preserved across sessions.

 ## Technologies Used:
 - **Next.js v13**: A popular React-based framework for server-side rendered applications.
 - **NextUI v2**: A modern UI library for React, built on top of the emotion engine and inspired by Material Design.